shallomkanyori/alx-backend-user-data/0x03-user_authentication_service/README.md

 The method will use `find_user_by` to locate the user to update, then will update the user’s attributes as passed in the method’s arguments then commit changes to the database.

 If an argument that does not correspond to a user attribute is passed, raise a `ValueError`.

+### Task 4
+Define a `_hash_password` function that takes in a `password` string arguments and returns bytes.

+The returned bytes is a salted hash of the input password, hashed with `bcrypt.hashpw`.